MartinRizk1/Helping-Hand/docs/TEST_EXECUTION_GUIDE.md

 - macOS with Xcode 13.0+ installed
 - Access to an iOS Simulator (iPhone 13 recommended)
-- The Helping Hand project directory at `/Users/martinrizk/Desktop/Helping-Hand/`
+- The Helping Hand project directory (this repository)

 ## Testing Preparation